Edinburgh-University-String-Orchestra/euso-website/content/pages/outreach.md

 ![EUSO members standing in front of a care home](../images/outreach-2.jpg)

-If you are interested in organising a project with us or would like to find out more about the work we do, please [contact](/contact/) our outreach managers Anoukia and Will.
+If you are interested in organising a project with us or would like to find out more about the work we do, please [contact](/contact/) our Outreach Officers Anoukia and Will.